athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Book of the Dead/Child of Urgathoa.md

 abilities_mid:
   - name: ""
   - name: "Share Blessings"
     desc: " (disease,divine) When the child of Urgathoa is destroyed, they explode in a blast of infectious rot.
-All creatures in a 10-foot emanation are exposed to pallid plague."
+All creatures in a @Template[emanation|distance:10] are exposed to pallid plague."

 attacks:
   - name: ""